There are phobias of all kinds, but this is new.

 TEST: HOW MUCH ARE I DEPENDENT ON THE CELL?

 This scientific test, conceived by dr. Caglar Yildirim of the State University of New York, will tell you how addicted you are to your mobile.
-Rate each item on a scale from 1 (completely disagree) a 7 (completely agreed) and mark the total score to find out.
+Rate each item on a scale from 1 (completely disagree) to 7 (completely agreed) and mark the total score to find out.

 In answering we must be honest!